Arunpandian2306/AWS-LAMBDA-S3/README.md

-First need to create AWS ACCOUNT
+1.First need to create AWS ACCOUNT
-GO S3 Create new s3 bucket
+2.GO S3 Create new s3 bucket
-Then Go to lambda select HTTP
+3.Then Go to lambda select HTTP
-Then create a new function for POST anf GET
+4.Then create a new function for POST anf GET
-Go API Gateway CREATE API and paste the function names in Lambda Give S3 bucket read and write permission to the apis via API Gateway For POST Endpoint in the code upload this file my-post-lambda-s3.zip(contains code and npm packages) And ADD necessary Test Events
+5.Go API Gateway CREATE API and paste the function names in Lambda 6.Give S3 bucket read and write permission to the apis via API Gateway 7.For POST Endpoint in the code upload this file my-post-lambda-s3.zip(contains code and npm packages) And ADD necessary Test Events
   SampleTest EventJson
   {